mhsjacoby/HPDmobile/processing/process_environmental/README.md

 # HPD-Processing-Environmental

-This repository contains the environmental processing and inferencing code for the HPDmobile project.
+This repository contains the environmental processing code for the HPDmobile project.

 Helper files used:
 - gen_argparse.py